aireytf/Password-Generator-C5/README.md

 ## Usage

-To view my work on this challenge, you can review the sections of this repository, and my delpoyed site which is at https://aireytf.github.io/Password-Generator-C5/
+To view my work on this challenge, you can review the sections of this repository, and my delpoyed site which can be found at https://aireytf.github.io/Password-Generator-C5/

-To review the calculations resulting from my JavaScript code, on the deployed site referenced above, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you can navigate to the console header and view the calculations.

 ## Credits

-I researched the elements needed to write this JavaScript code, utlising such resources as w3schools.com, mdn web docs, and stackoverflow.com
+I researched some elements needed to write this JavaScript code, utlising such resources as w3schools.com, mdn web docs, and stackoverflow.com

 ## License